BNNorman/dragino-1/README.md

 ## Speculation follows ##
 Quite possibly this is caused by a race condition when the Pi boots up.
 A similar thing happens on inserting a USB stick - it takes several seconds for the device to be mounted.
 So, if the Pi is booting and gpsd starts before /dev/ttyAMA0 has been created gpsd won't find it.
 Possibly the gpsd.service file could include a conditional clause to wait for /dev/ttyAMA0 to exist before proceeding.
 But hey, adding the device to the defaults file works.

+# Caching #

+The code reads initial configuration data from dragino.toml.
+If the device joins TTN the parameters are stored in cache.json.

+Next time you reboot your device, the code looks for cache.json and takes it's parameters from there.
+In particular the devaddr indicates the device has joined TTN at some time and does not need to perform a join again.

+However, if you want to force a rejoin just delete the cache.json file and reboot.

+During operation TTN may send MAC commands down to the device to adjust some parameters (read the spec).
+The cache.json file will be updated when that happens so that, after a restart, the system can carry on where it left off.